JoepDriesen/Cardgame-Generator/README.md

 I have tried to make it as easy as possible to adjust the game to your own needs or add your own cards to it.

 Have fun!

+## License
+This code is licensed under the [GPL license.](https://raw.githubusercontent.com/Gargamel1989/Drinker/master/LICENSE)

+## Donations
+As I made this in my spare time for fun and love of booze, donations are not expected but still welcomed.
+If you feel like thanking me with money for some reason, you can donate at my BTC address: `1NnDRSfrk1nkHSXvY6GW1fMvsD3BYQisj1`.
+Thank you very much!